Ibrahimzn/FYP/README.md

 ```
 git clone https://github.com/Ibrahimzn/FYP
 ```
-Download the yolov7 files from google drive and unzip it on the main directory https://shorturl.at/aoxF9, you're files should look like this:
+Download the yolov7 files from google drive and unzip it on the main directory https://shorturl.at/aoxF9, your files should look like this:
 ```
 -FYP
 ---Main.py